qmlWizard/CCKA-Clustered_Centroid_Kernel_Alignment/README.md

 - Corners

 ### 📊 Real-World:
-- Microgrid Fault Detection
+- Adult Income
-- Network Intrusion (KDD’99, DoH)
+- MNIST (Zero vs Non Zero)
-- Forest Covertype
+- MNIST (One vs None One)

 Each dataset has a dedicated YAML config under `configs/`.